Date of Degree

 Copyright 2012 Galen Charles Reddin

 Reddin, Galen C..
-"Struggles and achievements: experiences of working-class white male academics who attain tenure." dissertation, University of Iowa, 2012.
+"Struggles and achievements: experiences of working-class white male academics who attain tenure."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.